John Beverley (ontologist): Editorial and public roles

 Beverley serves on the editorial board of the journal Applied Ontology and has edited special issues on the intersection of ontologies and large language models.
-He is co-director of the National Center for Ontological Research (NCOR), a research and training initiative based in Buffalo, NY.
+He is President of the National Center for Ontological Research (NCOR), a 501(3)(c) research and training initiative based in Buffalo, NY.

 In 2024, Beverley was interviewed for the Association Philosophy Association (APA) Blog, where he discussed the opportunities and limitations involved in efforts to leverage applied ontology in the defense and intelligence sectors.